 The fascia holds us in an asymmetrical pattern – something that occurs from the left/right dominant aspect of how we move and live.
 The fascia will grip in opposite spirals to support the body and splint it from tipping off balance.
 This system releases those grips by diving into the spirals.

-After explain this process, the graphic designer nailed it.
+After explaining this process, the graphic designer nailed it.
 The symbol was a beautiful representation of what this work is all about, and has become the logo for both Fluid Isometrics, and Block Therapy.

 Block Therapy is a self-care version of Fluid Isometrics.
 The individual lies on a therapeutic tool called the Block Buddy for a minimum of three minutes in various positions throughout the body.
 Wood is used as the therapeutic tool because, unlike artificial materials like foam or plastic, it shares similar density to bone.
 With gravity and body weight, the Block Buddy is able to sink deeply into the tissue all the way to the root of your issues.
 The pressure brings increased blood and oxygen into the area warming the connective tissue and “melting” the powerful seal between the layers of unhealthy restrictions.
 The student is taught to use diaphragmatic breathing to increase oxygen absorption up to 6 times the amount, compared to breathing through the muscles of the upper chest.
 The combination of increased oxygen, the freeing of adhesions, proper posture and alignment form the basis of the Block Therapy/Fluid Isometrics system.

 Fluid Isometrics is a body work practice that utilizes either the practitioner’s hands or our therapeutic tool, the Block Buddy, to bring heat into an area and melt frozen fascia, releasing it from the area and thereby promoting increased blood and oxygen flow—both critical to health and healing.
 Over time, our fascia compresses layer over layer.
 If we allow this compression to develop, eventually fat builds up, disease settles in, and aches and pains become chronic.
 Block Therapy is a way to personally harness the power of Fluid Isometrics.